okamigarden/kamidots/README.md

 ## Overview

-This project is an ongoing development of my .config files, designed to be optimized for performance, gaming, usability, and aesthetics.
+This project is an ongoing development of my .config files, designed to be optimised for performance, gaming, usability, and aesthetics.

 # 🚀 Installation Script